cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/system-custom.rst

 - The ``TimeseriesTable`` uses a Table to store keyed data over time and allows querying that data over ranges of time.

-- The ``ObjectMappedTable`` uses a Table to store java Objects by mapping object fields to table columns.
+- The ``ObjectMappedTable`` uses a Table to store Java Objects by mapping object fields to table columns.
 It can be explored through the use of ad-hoc SQL-like queries as described in :ref:`ObjectMappedTable Exploration <object-mapped-table-exploration>`.